 In today's globalized world, making trade between economies easier is increasingly important for business.
-Excessive document requirements, burdensome customs procedures, inefficient port operations and inadequate infrastructure all lead to extra costs and delays for exporters and importers, stifling trade potential.
+Excessive use of paper documents, burdensome customs procedures, inefficient port operations and inadequate infrastructure all lead to extra costs and delays for exporters and importers, stifling trade potential.

 Doing Business records the time and cost associated with the logistical process of exporting and importing goods.
-Under the new methodology introduced this year, Doing Business measures the time and cost (excluding tariffs) associated with procedures-documentary three sets of compliance, border compliance and domestic transport-within the overall process of exporting or importing a shipment of goods.
+Doing Business measures the time and cost (excluding tariffs) associated with three sets of procedures-documentary compliance, border compliance and domestic transport-within the overall process of exporting or importing a shipment of goods.
 The ranking of economies on the ease of trading across borders is determined by sorting their distance to frontier scores for trading across borders.
-These scores are the simple average of the distance to frontier scores for the time and cost for documentary compliance and border compliance to export and import.
+These scores are the simple average of the distance to frontier scores for the time and cost for documentary compliance and border compliance to export and import (domestic transport is not used for calculating the ranking).